platbox/deathtoll/README.md

 Every ’watch’ is a combination of an auditor, up to a few alarmists each of which could provide means to set a formatter.
 Moreover, every ’watch’ is hell of a supervior.

 There is a couple of options you, as a proud user, could pass to each component.
-Sad to say, there are yet to be documented.
+Sad to say, they are yet to be documented.
 Meanwhile you could consult a couple of modules, there are specs all over.